Vélizy-Villacoublay Air Base: Early history

 The French Army had also arrived in 1910, using it for aircraft testing, one of the first tests being of air-to-ground radio.
 The ground's proximity to Paris meant that Military Aeronautics, which was created in 1912, used the airfield to give demonstrations to high-ranking officials, performed in March and September 1912.
 The first flight test conducted by the Service Technique de l'Aéronautique (STAé) took place here in the same year, and the airfield remained a military flight test centre until World War II.

 Société Astra, an established builder of airships and balloons, had acquired the licence to build Wright designs in 1909, and set up workshops at Villacoublay in 1912.
 They developed their own designs, the Astra C and Astra CM, which were built here.
 In 1914 Louis Breguet expanded his workshops, moving into old Michelin works nearby.
 It became a main manufacturing base until in 1936 when Breguet and the works were taken over by the government-owned Arsenal de l'Aéronautique.

-Activity continued unabated during World War I, and during the 1920s and 1930s many air shows and flying events were held at the airfield, and there particularly big shows in 1937 and 1938.
+Activity continued unabated during World War I, and during the 1920s and 1930s many air shows and flying events were held at the airfield, and there were particularly big shows in 1937 and 1938.
 Marcel Bloch also set up facilities here, the company's first military aircraft, the MB.80, making its first flight at the airfield in the summer of 1932.
 The field was divided into two main areas, with commercial activity to the north, and military activity to the south, both sharing the flying field.

-At the beginning of World War II French fighter units moved in to help defend Paris, but on 3 June 1940 the airfield was badly bombed by the Luftwaffe.
+At the beginning of World War II French fighter units moved in to help defend Paris, but on 3 June 1940 the airfield was heavily bombed by the Luftwaffe.
 The base was soon evacuated, and the Germans occupied it on 13 June.